 Cancer Misdiagnosis or Delayed Cancer Diagnosis

-Cancer misdiagnosis or delayed diagnosis can have severe consequences for patients, often leading to more aggressive treatments, reduced quality of life, or even premature death.
+Errors in cancer diagnosis are among the most serious types of medical negligence, often leading to more aggressive treatments, reduced quality of life, or even premature death.
 In Syracuse's healthcare facilities, including major hospitals and specialized oncology centers, failures in cancer detection can occur due to misinterpreted test results, overlooked symptoms, or delayed referrals to specialists.

 Envelope Icon